CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 Absolutely!
 For testing purposes, `cleverapps.io` domains support TLS out of the box.
 For custom SSL certificates, you can either order one from us or use an existing one.
 Have a look at [installing SSL certificates](/doc/tools/ssl-certificates/), and feel free to contact us at <contact@clever-cloud.com> if you have questions.

-## I'd like to map my app to http://mydomain.com.

-You can bind custom domain names to your applications.
-Please have a look at [Custom Domain Names](/doc/admin-console/custom-domain-names/).

 ## I'd like to have two applications available on the same domain name